inspire-helsinki-2019/challenge/.github/ISSUE_TEMPLATE/challenge-proposal.md

 - How does your challange relate to the Inspire Helsinki 2019 themes of sea/oceans, weather/outdoor conditions or cities/urban living?
 - How does your challenge relate to INSPIRE (it does not have to), European spatial datasets, of spatial data infrastuctures?
 - Examples of use cases, applications or previous hackathons/challenges your datasets and/or APIs have already been used for before

+## Co-operation with other Challenge Partners
+In order to create 3 to 4 high-quality final challenges the organisers may suggest that some of the Partners submit a combined final challenge.
+- Are you interested in hosting your challenge together with one or more of the other challenge partners or submitting a common proposal?
+- If requested, are you able to provide access to your offered datasets, APIs or tools in challenge proposed by another submitter?

 ## Submitting organisations
 - Name(s) and contact details of the submitting organisation(s)